ThomasWaldinger/py_awp5/README.md

   print(vol, vol.barcode(), vol.isonline(), vol.label(), vol.mediatype())
 ```

-Depending on your personal preference import the modules in with Capital letters
+Depending on your personal preference import the modules using capital or
-or in lowercase.
+lowercase letters.